rust-lang/rfcs/text/0000-binary-ops-specialization.md

 ```

 The type parameter of the `Borrow` bound is the basic data type that `Self`
-can also be borrowed as (which can always be just `Self`).
+can also be borrowed as (which can be just `Self`).
 The role of `Borrow`
-therefore extends to stratifying operand types of binary operators
+therefore extends to restricting operand types of binary operators
 available for the implementing type.
-Notably, the standard library already maintains this stratification in the
+Notably, the standard library largely maintains this stratification in the
-provided implementations of `Borrow` and Rust 1.0 operator traits.
+provided implementations of `Borrow` and Rust 1.0 operator traits;
+`PathBuf`/`Path` is a [problematic][issue55319] exception.

+Other types do not have an underlying borrowable type to define their data
+domain, but they still need cross-type operator compatibility between some
+family of types.
+Examples from the standard library are `IpAddr`, `Ipv4Addr`,
+and `Ipv6Addr`.
+These types can have their operator trait impls defined
+in the old school non-generic way.

 ## Overload resolution
 [overload-resolution]: #overload-resolution